cwahlfeldt/doomed/site/content/posts/curts-top-2017-metal-records.md

 ![URN - THE BURNING](/uploads/urn-the-burning.jpg)

-After a nine (!) year layoff, the bastards in Urn have come back to take home angel wings as trophies for their mantlepiece once again.
-I guess founder Sulphur (ex-Barathrum) finally got the creative juices flowing again and it shows.
-Though they are at their core fast-as-shit blackened thrash in the Nifelheim/Aura Noir vein, there's more than a whiff of trad melody and riffing going on in these songs, almost reminding of their countrymates in Wizzard (now that's a name you don't hear too often).
-They get bonus points as well for not only having ROK do their cover as well (and honestly it looks way better than the Condor art) but the packaging is totally bizarre.
-If I'm able to describe it, the front is in two halves and folds out, then there are two other folds so it makes a plus sign, basically.
-Not only that but they printed the lyrics backwards!
+After a nine-year layoff, the bastards in Urn have come back to take home angel wings as trophies for their mantlepiece once again.
+I guess founder Sulphur (ex-Barathrum) finally got the creative juices flowing again, and it shows.
+Though Urn are at their core fast-as-shit blackened thrash in the Nifelheim/Aura Noir vein, there’s more than a whiff of traditional melody and riffing going on in these songs.
+They get bonus points as well for ROK doing their album cover (and honestly it looks way better than the Condor art).
 Total cult.
 Suomi Finland perkele!

 https://ironboneheadproductions.bandcamp.com/album/urn-the-burning